ailbay19/C2_infra/README.md

 - On root, it sends 204 if there are no files on the queue.
 Otherwise sends the file.
 - On GET /upload, we have a simple upload html.
 With POST /upload, we can upload the file.

+### NGINX

+- Runs on port 80.
+- Proxy server is configured as app:18080, where app is docker container name.
+- Currently runs on the same bridge network as App and FS servers.
+Otherwise change nginx.conf to point to an ip.
+- Other VM's on the same network can access ports 80, 18080, 18081.
+Other ports should be closed.

 ## Scripts

 ### Local